 If you’d be happier shopping (who isn’t) for underwear-proof leggings, then we recommend the following:

-Women’s leggings by FKN Gym Wear continue to earn rave reviews because of their comfortable, supportive and sweat-wicking fabric that also doesn’t leave any room for underwear-related issues.
+Women’s leggings by Squatwolf continue to earn rave reviews because of their comfortable, supportive and sweat-wicking fabric that also doesn’t leave any room for underwear-related issues.